-In order for the GOC to register your body corporate you must complete an application for registration.
+In order for the GOC to register you, you must complete an application for registration.
+You must do this even if you are currently registered with the GOC as a student.
 As part of this application you will be required to provide us with information including:

-- The names and addresses of where you practise, as well as a contact address and the registered address of your business (where appropriate); - Details relating to how your business meets one of the requirements for registration as body corporate: for example, the names of all of the directors of your company, and their GOC registration numbers where appropriate; and - A declaration from you that the company is fit to carry on business, or information about criminal or disciplinary investigations relating to the company or its directors, which we will need to consider before allowing your registration.
+- The names and addresses of where you practise, as well as a contact address; - A photograph of you, certified by someone that has known you for at least two years (and who is not a relative); - Certification from your examining body that you have satisfied their requirements and are competent to practise; - Information about your policy of insurance; and - A declaration from you that you are a fit person to practise, or information about health conditions, or criminal or disciplinary investigations, which we will need to consider before allowing your registration.
 This is discussed in more detail below.